momentumdevelopment/momentum/README.md

 - bot (cpvp? elytra?)
 - console for gui

-hacked by meh
-hacked by floppa
+hacked by meh and also floppa aswell i guess